We've updated our Covid-19 policy - find out more >

 The Landsborough river is frequently discoloured by fine particles of glacier dust released by snowmelt.

 All forests are dominated by silver beech, however southern rata occurs on the upper slopes of Clarke Mound and on Strutt Bluff.
-Near the confluence of the Clarke and Landsborough Rivers there are occasional strands of rimu and miro and matai as a rare canopy species.
+Near the confluence of the Clarke and Landsborough Rivers, there are occasional strands of rimu and miro and matai as a rare canopy species.
 Halls totara and kamahi appear as a sub-canopy species throughout.

 The valley is one of the richest bird faunas in South Westland.
 Surveys have identified 36 species.
-The most numerous species being the Kaka, Rifleman, Brown Creeper, Grey Warbler, Tit and Bellbird.
+The most numerous species are the Kaka, Rifleman, Brown Creeper, Grey Warbler, Tit and Bellbird.
 Of special significance are the endangered Blue Duck (Whio) and the Yellowhead (Mohua).

 8.30am We’ll start at Rafting Base in Queenstown where you will meet your guides, pack your gear into dry bags and be sized for your rafting clothing.
 Then there’s a spectacular three hour drive to Clarke Bluff via Wanaka and Makarora.